 (10) If the position of deputy chairperson becomes vacant, the chairperson must preside over the election of a member of the National House to fill the vacancy.

-(11) If the positions of both chairperson and deputy chairperson of the National House become vacant, the National House must, with the Minister or a person designated by the Minister Chief Justice of a judge designated by the Chief Justice presiding, elect members of the National House to fill the vacancies.
+(11) If the positions of both chairperson and deputy chairperson of the National House become vacant, the National House must, with the Chief Justice of a judge designated by the Chief Justice presiding, elect members of the National House to fill the vacancies.

 (12) A chairperson or deputy chairperson is eligible for re-election: Provided that no member may serve as a chairperson or deputy chairperson of the National House for more than two consecutive terms.